hacdias/fintracts/RESEARCH.md

 **VeriSol**[^verisol] targets a limited amount of vulnerabilities and supports limited functionality[^10.1145/3437378.3437879].

 **solc-verify**[^10.1007/978-3-030-41600-3_11] verifies smart contracts against common vulnerabilities given their Solidity code and a formalization of Solidity's memory model[^10.1007/978-3-030-44914-8_9].
-This could should be annotated with their specification.
+This could should be annotated with a specification.
 Otherwise, the verification is limited.

 **Eth2Vec**[^10.1145/3457337.3457841] is a static analysis tool based on Machine Learning techniques that identifies vulnerabilities in smart contracts.
 This tool is trained on learning smart contract code via their EVM bytecode, Assembly code and AST.
 According to research, it has high throughput and accuracy, being also quite resistant to code rewrites and refactoring.